tensionhead/pyBOAT/README.md

 Finally hitting ```Install``` will download and install pyBOAT.
 Thereafter, pyBOAT can be started by simply clicking on ```Launch``` inside the Navigator.

+#### Updates

+In case you see a little blue arrow next to the version number, this means an update is available.
+Clicking on that cogwheel icon in the upper right corner allows to run the update and install the latest version of pyBOAT.

 #### Installation with Anaconda on the commandline ####